martitorras/3D-phisics-vehicle/README.md

 • Giant ball following you.

-• Pendulum hammers.
+• Rotatory hammers (represented as cubes).

-• Spikes.
+• Spikes (represented as cylinders).

 • Narrow path.